HOw it all began - 1934

 On March 7, 1987, at its annual business meeting, CAEOE members elected to change the organization name to the CALIFORNIA ASSOCIATION OF EDUCATIONAL OFFICE PROFESSIONALS.
 The new association name was effective March 1, 1988.

 On March 5, 1989, during the annual business meeting, CAEOP members elected to change district boundaries from four districts to three: Northern, Central, and Southern.

-The cost for the 40th annual conference in March 1990 was $45 for CAEOP members, and featured workshops like "Positive Plans for Positive Results."
-The 1990's found us "Shaping Tomorrow Together" at the 40th annual conference in San Luis Obispo.
-The Past Presidents' affiliate was organized that year and in July CALLIE was awarded an honorable mention at the NAEOP Conference.
+The cost for the 40th annual conference in March 1990 in San Luis Obispo was $45 for CAEOP members and featured workshops like "Positive Plans for Positive Results."
+The 1990's found us "Shaping Tomorrow Together."
+The Past Presidents' affiliate was organized that year.
+The CALLIE was awarded an honorable mention at the NAEOP Conference.

 The CAEOP Community Service Award was established for the purpose of recognizing CAEOP members showing exemplary service to the community through elected office, civic appointment, or charity/volunteer work.

 The CAEOP Retirees' affiliate was organized in March 1992 with 14 Charter members at the TEAM (Together Everyone Achieves More) conference in San Diego.
 The winter 1992 issue of CALLIE carried a “Family Ties" theme, which emphasized reports from every affiliate, highlighting programs unique to their affiliate.

-The CAEOP Website was created in October 1999... www.caeop.org and the Bylaws were revised and adopted December 8, 1999.
+The CAEOP Website was created in October 1999... www.caeop.org.
+The Bylaws were revised and adopted on December 8, 1999.

 The 50th Golden Anniversary was held in March 2000 in San Jose.
 Carol Eggen was president (1999-2000) and her theme was “Preserving the Past, Celebrating the Present, Inspiring Hope for the Future."

-In July 2002 at the 68th Annual Conference and Institute of the National Association of Educational Office Professionals in Greenville, South Carolina, CAEOP received second place for the Rachel Maynard Award for Excellence in Communications for Our State newsletter.
+In July, 2002, at the 68th Annual Conference and Institute of the National Association of Educational Office Professionals in Greenville, South Carolina, CAEOP received second place for the Rachel Maynard Award for Excellence in Communications for The CALLIE.